mrismanaziz/Reforestation/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.